 Kerning is built in

-Most fonts will have their own kerning defined within, to do this.
-Letters where the space appears larger need optical adjustment.
+The vast majority of fonts will have their own kerning defined within.
+Letters where the space appears larger need what’s called optical adjustment.
 This is where the type foundry will define the way certain characters behave together.
 So where you have, for example, a capital ‘w’ before a letter the space will be adjusted accordingly.

 So why do it yourself?

 It’s not always perfect and it’s generally make or break for having well designed logo.
 You also have to consider the usage intentions of the typeface, as it may be more suited smaller or larger sizes.
-So while there is nothing stopping you from using them, how you wish, you will likely find undesirable spacing between letters.
+So while there is nothing stopping you from using a particular font how you wish, you will likely find undesirable spacing between letters.

 In the image there are two examples of text.
 The example without kerning, you can see less desirable distribution of spacing between many of the letters.

 Particularly the ‘er’ pairing there is too much space, for the size of the type.
 The ‘rt’ pairing is an awkward combination, because they meet closely, but also have empty space below that.
 With that said they benefit from a tiny addition of space.

 Kerning applied to the font depends on the intended use

-In the example large type was used and the kerning applied was generally to reduce the space.
-Whereas, if I were to shrink the text down with the particular kerning applied, it may need to be increased.
+In the example, large type was used and the kerning applied was to reduce the spaces between letters.
+Whereas, if I were to shrink the text down with the particular kerning applied, the spaces may need to be increased.

 If you were to choose a display typeface the kerning will have been optimised for larger sizes.
 Alternatively one for paragraph uses will be optimised for smaller sizes.
 Using each of these out of their intended uses will mean more adjustment is necessary.

-A display typeface will have tighter kerning at smaller sizes, as it’s meant to be used at larger sizes.
-A paragraph typeface will have looser kerning at larger sizes, as it’s meant to be used at smaller sizes.
+A display typeface will have tighter kerning at smaller sizes, because it compensates for its use at larger sizes.
+A paragraph typeface will have looser kerning at larger sizes, because it compensates for its use at smaller sizes.

 What is tracking?